Home » Learning guides » Dynamic tags » List

 </List>

 The Item tag defines each item.
+There are two ways to pass a value to the Item tag:

 The above example in JavaScript notation looks like: